MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Touring-the-RoleTailored-Client-Pages.md

  ![RoleTailored client MyNotifications part example](media/NAV_RoleCenterMyNotifications_Featured.JPG "NAV\_RoleCenterMyNotifications\_Featured")

- By double\-clicking the link to the note in the notification, users can navigate directly to the relevant Task page to deal immediately and directly with the urgent issue or exceptions.
+ By double-clicking the link to the note in the notification, users can navigate directly to the relevant Task page to deal immediately and directly with the urgent issue or exceptions.

  The My Notifications part is designed to be used on a Role Center page.